suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

-Creating or Joining an MLS group requires a way for boostrapping the group when the first member joins and a way to decide an existing member who process the MLS KeyPackage to add the new member.
+Creating or Joining an MLS group requires a way for boostrapping the group when the first member joins and a way to decide an existing member for processing the MLS KeyPackage to add the new member.

 In order to realize the above functionalities and ensure the criticial invariants {{invariants}}, a centralized "Epoch Counter Service"